Minnesota Lawn Care Advice

 healthy green lawn

-Regrow your patchy lawn and restore dead brown spots in your yard with overseeding.
-Overseeding revives plants damaged by summer heat, heavy foot traffic, and other wear and tear.
+Overseeding can regrow your patchy lawn and restore dead brown spots in your yard.
+It revives plants damaged by summer heat, heavy foot traffic, and other wear and tear.
 Here's what our landscape professionals have to say about overseeding your lawn.

 What is overseeding?